Advertiser Disclosure

 Image Credit: Ryan Smith

 Today’s announcement applies to the United Business card and the United Club Business card.
-There are also changes coming to the United Gateway card, The New UnitedSM Explorer card, United Quest card, and the United Club card.
+There are also changes coming to the United Gateway card, UnitedSM Explorer card, United Quest card, and the United Club card.
 Because there’s so much to cover, we are discussing the changes to United’s personal credit cards in another post.

 The changes to these cards are wide-ranging.
 All cards that charge an annual fee will see that cost go up.
-In return, the cards are gaining new benefits — everything from Economy Plus upgrades and award flight discounts to bonus Premier Qualifying Points (PQPs) and spending credits with non-travel partners.
+In return, the cards are gaining new benefits — everything from Economy Plus upgrades and award flight discounts to bonus Premier Qualifying Points (PQPs) and spending credits with nontravel partners.

 Cardholders will also be able to gain a premium United Club lounge membership, called All Access, which allows them to bring an additional adult guest.